tonetime/tonetime-croptool/README.md

 + cropbox-width,cropbox-height: [pct] Cropbox provides a background with a rectangluar box to crop the image
 + cropbox-fixed: [true | false]  Do not allow the user to change the height/width of the cropbox.
 + starting-scale: Starting scale value.
 Default is minimum to fit in container..
++ accept-drop: [true | false] Accept images dragged into the component.
+Web browser only.

 # Function
 + drawCroppedImage(): returns the image data for the currently cropped image (in original size)